micartey/Cardinal-Anticheat/README.md

-CAC.manage.unban  - Allows you to unban players CAC.manage.report - Allows you to edit reports CAC.addon         - Allows you to manage addons CAC.proxy         - Allows you to you even though your ip might be a proxy CAC.config.import - Allows you to import settings CAC.config.export - Allows you to export settings CAC.replay.watch  - Allows you to watch a replay
+CAC.manage.unban  - Allows you to unban players CAC.manage.report - Allows you to edit reports CAC.addon         - Allows you to manage addons CAC.proxy         - Allows you to join even though your ip might be a proxy CAC.config.import - Allows you to import settings CAC.config.export - Allows you to export settings CAC.replay.watch  - Allows you to watch a replay